-Development, Testing and Commercial Launch of our Software Products
+Development, Testing and Commercial Launch of our AI/ML Software Products

-After considering development costs, market opportunity, and our available resources as discussed above, we are focusing our business efforts on commercializing our AI/ML software platform.
-We believe that our ability to successfully develop, launch and sell this commercial software product will determine our near- to mid-term financial success.
+We currently expect to derive revenue from our AI/ML Software Platform, which is in its development phase.
+Prior to commercialization, we must complete the development and testing of our product.
 Whether we are successful depends on many factors, including those discussed under Part II Item 1A Risk Factors "Risks Related to Our Business."
 Such risks may result in delay of the anticipated commercial launch of our software platform, which would adversely affect our financial condition and operating results.